arfuentes/ArrayAutoMerge/README.md

 For simplification purposes, the class doesn’t support:
 -	Composite primary keys.
 As an alternative solution, if any of the tables used in the query has a composite primary key, you can generate a single field with the name of the key settled in __ArrayAutoMerge__ constructor by, for example, concatenating all the primary key values of the table.
 -	A primary key name different from the settled one to deduplicate.
-As an alternative solution you can duplicate the key field, using one with the name you really want in the output and the other one with the settled name for duplication purposes.
+As an alternative solution you can duplicate the key field, using one with the name you really want in the output and the other one with the settled name for deduplication purposes.

 As the class is intended to work only with arrays, every section is transformed in an array of arrays, even when the array contains only one element; so, if you decide that some fields to be grouped in a section, being aware that it’s not really a collection, but a single element (usually in many-to-one relationships), the transformation will generate an array, and you should take the first element of the array.
 For example, if you are listing invoices, and for each invoice you want to show the information of the customer using the section `_Customer`, __ArrayAutoMerge__ will generate an array of customers, even when you know there’s only one per invoice, but, as you have a good understanding of your model and build the SQL query using a known logic, you can simply take the first element of the array.